Robert-van-Engelen/Forth500/manual.md

     : hellos 0 DO hello LOOP ; ↲
     2 hellos ↲
     Hello, World!
     Hello, World!
+OK[0]

+Something interesting has happened here, that is typical Forth: `hellos` is the same as `greetings` but without the `10` loop limit.
+We just specify the loop limit on the stack as an argument to `hellos`.
+Therefore we can redefine `greetings` to use `hellos`:

+    : greetings 10 hellos ; ↲

-It is good practice to define words with short subroutines.
-It makes programs much easier to understand and maintain.
+It is good practice to define words with short definitions.
+It makes programs much easier to understand, maintain and reuse.
 Because words operate on the stack, pretty much any sequence of words can be moved into a new defined word and reused in other colon definitions.
 This keeps definitions short and understandable.
-For example, we can redefine `greetings` to use `hellos`:

-    : greetings 10 hellos ; ↲

-But what if we want to change the message?
+But what if we want to change the message of `hellos`?
 Forth allows you to redefine words at any time, but this does not change the behavior of any previously defined words that may be used by other previously defined words:

     : hello ."
 Hola, Mundo!"
 CR ; ↲
     2 hellos ↲
     Hello, World!
     Hello, World!
+OK[0]

 Only new words that we add after this will use our new `hello` definition.
 Basically, the Forth dictionary is searched from the most recently defined